TritonDataCenter/node_zuora/README.md

 You will need to [download your WSDL][1] file.
 Visit settings -> Z-Billing settings -> [Download WSDL][1].

 Create an API user account.
-Visit settings -> Admin settings -> [Add single user][2]
+Visit settings -> Admin settings -> [Add single user][2] Disable [password expiry][3] for API accounts.
+You may want to adjust session timeout from the 15 minute default to something longer.
+Visit Settings -> Administrative Settings -> Security Policies

 Save the username and password of the API user with the path to your WSDL: